RobotLocomotion/drake/drake/doc/cygwin.rst

 ---------

-When you're done with these platform-specific steps, return to :doc:`from_source` to complete and test your installation.
+When you are done with these platform-specific steps, return to :doc:`from_source` to complete and test your installation.